open-voice-interoperability/docs-archived/technical_masterplan.md

 - Optional configuration items:
 - SST engine to be used by the channel

-## Component Dependencies
+## Vertical Dependencies
-Items in the component dependencies need to be addressed in each architectural component.
+Items in the vertical dependencies need to be addressed in each architectural component.

 # Privacy
 Part of the principles of OVN is privacy.
 Each architectural components must address the deterministic privacy principles.
 Below are the guidelines to focus on: